175 years ago

 Died on this date

 Virginia Grey, 87.
 U.S. actress.
-Miss Grey appeared in movies such as Another Thin Man (1939), The Big Store (1941), and All that Heaven Allows (1955), but was primarily known for being romantically involved with Clark Gable in the 1940s.
+Miss Grey appeared in numerous radio programs and movies such as Another Thin Man (1939), The Big Store (1941), and All that Heaven Allows (1955), but was primarily known for being romantically involved with Clark Gable in the 1940s.

 Laura Betti, 77.
 Italian actress.
 Miss Betti, born Laura Trombetti, was known for her friendship with director Pier Paolo Pasolini, and appeared in seven of his films.